SpareCores/programmer-coelho/README.md

 # The Programmer Coelho

-This is a tiny fun project connecting ChatGPT and Slack/Tweitter APIs to send daily messages in the style of the famous Coelho quotes, but about programming.
+This is a tiny fun project connecting ChatGPT and Slack/Twitter APIs to send daily messages in the style of the famous Coelho quotes, but about programming.

+Follow on [Twitter](https://twitter.com/DeveloperCoelho) for daily udpates!

 ## Setting up